metacpan/metacpan-cpan-extracted/distros/P/Promise-Me/README.md

 COPYRIGHT & LICENSE
 ===================

-Copyright(c) 2021 DEGUEST Pte.
+Copyright(c) 2021-2022 DEGUEST Pte.
 Ltd. DEGUEST Pte.
 Ltd.

+All rights reserved

+This program is free software; you can redistribute it and/or modify it under the same terms as Perl itself.